 - Achieving ISO 9001 certification demonstrates that you are serious about quality.

-- Many larger companies, in particular, are reassured by suppliers who have a quality system that is certified to ISO 9001.
+- Many larger companies, in particular, are reassured by suppliers who have a quality system certified to ISO 9001.
 This may be especially important if you want key supplier status.

 Be aware of the costs involved